jchesterpivotal/concourse-build-resource/README.md

 * `pipeline_url`: the URL pointing to the pipeline the job belongs to.
 * `job_url`: the URL pointing to the job the build belongs to.
 * `build_url`: the full build URL for this build.

+### in metadata

+The resource injects metadata about itself into each JSON file under the `concourse_build_resource` key:

+* `release`: The release version of the resource.
+* `git_ref`: A shortref for the git commit the resource was built from.
+* `get_timestamp`: A timestamp for when the actual `get` step (ie, the execution of `in`) took place.
+The timestamp is generated during the launch of `in` -- it reflects the start time of fetching data, not the end time.
+It also makes no attempt to be clever about timezones, so keep an eye out for those unwanted epoch dates.

+For consistency, these individual files contain the same information as the metadata injected into JSON:

+* `concourse_build_resource_release`: Same information as `release` in the JSON files.
+* `concourse_build_resource_git_ref`: Same information as `git_ref` in the JSON files.
+* `concourse_build_resource_get_timestamp`: Same information as the `get_timestamp` in the JSON files.

 ### Warning